Camp Nelson National Monument: Recent times

 Presently, 525 acres of the original property are preserved as the Camp Nelson National Monument.
 Most of the buildings at the camp were sold.
 The camp is listed on the National Register of Historic Places and was declared a National Historic Landmark District in March 2013.
 The site is also part of the National Underground Railroad Network to Freedom, which runs through several states and has sites in Canada and the Antilles.

 In a more rural area than the other former USCT recruitment sites, Camp Nelson is the only one whose land was never developed after the war for other purposes.

 During its existence as Camp Nelson Civil War Heritage Park, Camp Nelson was controlled by the Jessamine County Fiscal Court.
 The forested portion overlooking Hickman Creek was funded by the Office of Kentucky Nature Preserves' Kentucky Heritage Land Conservation Fund.

 In August 2017, U.S. Secretary of the Interior Ryan Zinke suggested to U.S. president Donald Trump that Camp Nelson Civil War Heritage Park be made into a national monument.
 On June 5, 2018, the United States House of Representatives approved U.S. Representative Andy Barr's sponsored H.R.
 5655, Camp Nelson Heritage National Monument Act, aimed at establishing Camp Nelson as a part of the national park system.
 On July 26, 2018, a companion bill, S. 3287, was introduced in the United States Senate.
 On August 15, 2018, a national park committee hearing was held regarding the bill, but Congress took no further action on the legislation.
 On October 26, 2018, Trump used the Antiquities Act to approve the creation of Camp Nelson National Monument, transferring ownership and management of Camp Nelson to the National Park Service.
-The John D. Dingell, Jr. Conservation, Management, and Recreation Act, signed March 12, 2019, incorporated the bill and statutorily established the monument under the name Camp Nelson Heritage National Monument, though the National Park Service has maintained the original name.
+The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed March 12, 2019, incorporated the bill and statutorily established the monument under the name Camp Nelson Heritage National Monument, though the National Park Service has maintained the original name.
+Representative Barr introduced legislation in 2024 that would correct the statutory name to match that in the establishing proclamation.